withastro/docs/src/pages/en/guides/markdown-content.md

 📚 Read more about Astro's [file-based routing](/en/core-concepts/routing/) or options for creating [dynamic routes](/en/core-concepts/routing/#dynamic-routes).

-### Markdown Drafts
+### Draft Pages

 `draft: true` is an optional frontmatter value that will mark an individual Markdown or MDX page or post as "unpublished."
-By default, this page will be excluded from the site build.
+By default, this page will be excluded from the site build but *will* be returned by [`Astro.glob()`](/en/reference/api-reference/#astroglob).

-Pages without the `draft` property or those with `draft: false` are unaffected and will be included in the final build.

 ```markdown {5}
 ---